yuheiarimoto616/degree_planner/README.md

   - As a user, when I select to load, I want to be able to load my saved degree planner from file.

+## Phase 4: Task2
+- CPSC 110 added to Degree Planner.
+- CPSC 110's number of credits changed to 4
+- CPSC 110's status changed to Planning
+- CPSC 110's grade changed to 70%

+###Citations: <br>
-*source: TellerApp (learned how to use scanner) & JsonSerializationDemo
+Learned how to use scanner:<br>

-Citations: <br>
+TellerApp & JsonSerializationDemo <br>

 UBC Logo: <br>
 https://brand.ubc.ca/guidelines/downloads/logos-signatures-and-visual-identity-assets/ <br>
 https://www.freelogovectors.net/ubc-logo-university-of-british-columbia/ <br>